scaffold-eth/create-eth/contributors/TEMPLATE-FILES.md

 # Template and Args File List

-This document lists the `.template.mjs` files and their corresponding `.args.mjs` example files.
+This document provides a comprehensive list of `.template.mjs` files and their corresponding `.args.mjs` example files used in the `create-eth` project.

+Template files are the base files that can be extended by third-party extensions.
+Args files are used to inject additional content into these template files.
+Understanding the relationship between these files is crucial for developing extensions and customizing the base instance created by `create-eth`.

+For more information on how templating works in this project, please refer to the [TEMPLATING.md](./TEMPLATING.md) document.
+If you're interested in developing third-party extensions, the [THIRD-PARTY-EXTENSION.md](./THIRD-PARTY-EXTENSION.md) guide provides detailed instructions on the process.
+Additionally, we have a [YouTube tutorial](https://www.youtube.com/watch?v=XQCv533XGZk) that walks you through the process of creating an extension step-by-step.

 | Template                                                                                                                                                                                                         | Example args file                                                                                                                                                                                                               |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |